IshaqJunejo/MehranLM/README.md

 - **Lack of Sindhi support** - General or Multilingual LLM  perform poorly on Sindhi due to lack of data.
 - **Local-first approach** - MehranLM is focued exclusively on Sindhi Language.
-- **Community-driven** - Developers, students, and contributors are welcome to join hands in building the first-ever Sindhi language model.
+- **Community-driven** - Developers, students, and contributors are welcome to join hands in building a Sindhi language model.

 ---